 ‘“They Take Our Houses”: Benefit Competition and the Erosion of Support for Immigrants’ Social Rights’.
 Under Review

 Why do some individuals support immigrants’ social rights more than others?
 While scholars in political economy expect that benefit competition reduces support among the poor, the evidence is limited.
 This seems largely due to the reliance on highly aggregated analyses and the neglect of the institutional context in which individuals form their preferences.
 I argue that the poor are more likely to reduce their support due to competition when benefit eligibility depends on income.
 Using individual-level panel data from the Netherlands and a novel measure of social housing competition, I show that low- and middle-income households become less supportive of immigrants’ social rights when more social housing in their municipality is allocated to refugees.
 By contrast, competition does not change support among the rich or the very poor.
 The findings suggest that benefit competition can erode support for immigrants’ social rights, and that it can influence electoral politics.

-‘Labor Market Competition and Demands for Social Protection: Evidence from the United Kingdom and Ireland’.
+‘Labor Market Competition and Demands for Social Protection: Longitudinal Evidence from the United Kingdom’.

 Work in Progress